Pranav-Surya-S/Quiz/README.md

 - **GitHub Discussions**: Use the comments/discussion feature on the project page.
 - **LinkedIn**: Feel free to message me with any feedback or queries.

-Thank you for using the **Flash Card Quiz**!
-Keep learning and improving your skills!
+Thank you for reading this, wish you all the best.